dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 [^2]: Some schools, such as Stanford, have tenure-track teaching faculty positions.
 Others, such as Michigan, have salaried non-adjunct lecturer positions.
 [^4]: This is standard in STEM fields.
 If you're paying for your own PhD, you are being exploited.
 [^3]: What I say about Master's degrees is _very_ computer science specific, and does not apply to other fields.
+[^5]: There's always a few surprises each year, and there's certainly a random element to it, but it's not a random draw from a hat full of all PhD students graduating each year.